FantasyPros Accuracy Award

 With the NFL again finding value at the RB position, Love could be next in line for teams wanting to establish a power rushing identity.

-After Love, the position is wide open with no surefire top-50 pick.
+After Love, the position is wide open with no sure top-50 pick.

 The WR class has even more questions than RB.
-Arizona State's Jordan Tyson leads the way, but there may not be another first round WR right now.
+USC’s Makai Lemon, Ohio State's Carnell Tate and Arizona State's Jordan Tyson lead the way, but there are many question marks after those two.

-There could be others who emerge based on athleticism and production like Alabama's Germie Bernard and Auburn's Eric Singleton Jr.
+There could be others who emerge based on athleticism and production such as Louisville’s Chris Bell, Indiana's Omar Cooper, and Alabama’s Germie Bernard

 Athletic Upside Headlines a Wide-Open TE Group